Nancy4368847/Nancy8847/README.md

 ---
-title: Diet plan for north indian cuisine
+title: Diet plan for north indian cuisine ( It will provide diet plans to loss weight for north indian cuisine )
 emoji: 💬
 colorFrom: yellow
 colorTo: purple